auth0/docs/articles/authorization/concepts/sample-use-cases.md

 ## Rules with authorization

 With rules, you can modify or complement the outcome of the decision made by the pre-configured [authorization policy](/authorization/concepts/policies) to handle more complicated cases than is possible with [role-based access control (RBAC)](/authorization/concepts/rbac) alone.
 Based on the order in which they run, rules can change the outcome of the authorization decision prior to the permissions being added to the Access Token.
+They can also allow you to customize the content of your tokens.

 ### Allow access only on weekdays for a specific application